 Aurad taluk (rainfed)

 Preliminary insights into crop diversification can be obtained by analyzing the changes in crop area over a period of time.
 Data from the triennium periods ending in 2003-04 and 2022-23 indicated a substantial shift in crop distribution in Aurad taluk.
 Cereal crops dominated with a 28.38 per cent share in gross cropped area during the triennium ending 2003-04, however they had been overtaken by oilseed crops, which accounted for 50.00 per cent of the cropped area during TE 2022-23 (Table 1).
 The proportion of cereal crops fell from 28.38 per cent to 7.55 per cent.
 Similarly, the area under pulse crops decreased from 60.48 per cent to 39.92 per cent during the same period.
-Commercial crops also showed marginal declining from 2.38 per cent to 1.39 per cent.
-Other crop groups area declined from 0.64 per cent to 0.45 per cent.
+Commercial crops also showed a marginal decline from 2.38 per cent to 1.39 per cent.
+Other crop groups declined from 0.64 per cent to 0.45 per cent.

 Conversely, oilseeds experienced a significant increase in their share in the gross cropped area, from 7.83 per cent in TE 2003-04 to 50.00 per cent in TE 2022-23.
 Vegetable crops exhibited a modest increase from 0.23 per cent to 0.58 per cent, while fruit crops slightly grew from 0.07 per cent to 0.12 per cent.
 The significant rise in the area allocated to oilseeds and pulses might be attributed to the effects of the Technology Mission on Oilseeds and Pulses (TMoP) and the Accelerated Pulse Production Program (A3P) initiated in 2008.
 These initiatives had profoundly influenced crop area distributions, as detailed in the study by Mohan et al. (2020).